rev087/omg/README.md

 __omg__ is a command-line utility to manage bookmarks with tag support, using the [Parse](http://parse.com) backend-as-a-service for storage and sync.

-It's a work in progress, and right now it only stores the bookmarks with no way to retrieve them.
+__WARNING:__ This is a work in progress, so please don't rely on it yet.
+If you really like to use it, my suggestion is to use your own Parse keys in the `models.js` file so you're in control of your data.

 ## Usage